3evils/Evil-Trinity/README.md

-# U-232 Evil Trinity Edition #

-U-232 V6 Evil Trinity Edition -> High performance Bittorrent tracker
+Evil-Trinity source is based from unfinished and unreleased U-232 v6 code.
+Fixes and upgrades have been done by AntiMidas.
+We are looking for coders to help with this project.

 ## Credits

+Thank you to the original coders of U-232.
+Especially BigJoose

-All Credit goes to the original code creators, and especially to any author for the modifications I selected for U-232.
+All Credit goes to the original code creators, and especially to any author for the modifications I selected for Evil-Trinity.

 The original coders of torrentbits and especially to CoLdFuSiOn for carrying on the legacy with Tbdev.